k-liang9/GreeksCache/docs/API.md

 ---

-### 5.7 Add Portfolio Position
+### 5.7 Add Position
-Adds a new position to a portfolio.
+Adds a new position The API currently does not track portfolios; the position will be recorded globally and can later be associated with a position_id when that feature is added.

-POST /portfolios/{portfolio_id}/positions
+POST /positions

 Request body:
 ```json